 Ψ Almost half of respondents, 46% reported a significant effect of increased cost of medications for their condition

-Ψ 45% reported a significant impact of changes to the mobility allowance
+Ψ 45% reported a significant impact of changes in the mobility allowance

 Ψ 41% have been significantly affected by cuts to home care packages

 Over one-third of respondents were dissatisfied with aspects of service provision to meet their needs, including: